findtharun/system-deisgn-central/JobScheduler.md

     - MapReduce, where a master is used to assign and monitor workers.
 If a worker dies, the master will resend its work to some other nodes
     - Uses Consistent Hashing to Shard the DB
 - Execution Service: In this service, we manage a large group of execution workers.
 Each worker is a consumer and executes whatever jobs it gets from the queue.
 Additional bookkeeping is needed to ensure re-execution upon worker failures.

+ __RPC__ for Internal System
+- Job Dispatching: The job scheduler makes an RPC call to a worker node to dispatch a job for execution.
+ - Health Checks (Heart Beats): The scheduler periodically makes RPC calls to worker nodes to check their health status or availability.
+- Status Updates: Workers report job progress or completion status to the scheduler via RPC calls.
+- Job Cancellation: The scheduler sends an RPC request to a worker to stop a job if it needs to be canceled before completion.

 ![alt text](Images/SchedulerArchitecture.png)